gvwilson/thirdbit/_posts/2013/2013-10-14-curriculum-design.md

     (Basically,
     they either take testing to heart or leave it on the shelf completely.)
     My current hypothesis is that
-    the kind of unit testing done in commercial software&mdash;the kind I've been teaching&mdash;isn't appropriate to most small-scale scientific coding,
+    the kind of unit testing done in commercial software–the kind I've been teaching–isn't appropriate to most small-scale scientific coding,
     but I need to talk to a lot more people to firm this up and figure out what to do about it.